leonbeckmann/voip-onion-routing/docs/Midterm-Report.md

 # Midterm Report for Onion Module of Team 10

 ## Changes to our assumptions in the initial report
+- GitLab hooks not in use
+- Additional libraries: async-trait and rand
+- The schedule was mostly adhered to

 ## Module Architecture